koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/regression/regression.md

 In regression the target is numeric; the goal is forecasting continuous values

-response vector == predizione (non necessariamente un vettore se vogliamo predirre solamente una variabile)
+response vector == predizione (vettore colonna, una predizione per ogni riga del dataset)

 # Linear regression

+modelliamo la relazione tra attributi e variabile dipendente come una **combinazione lineare degli attributi**

+- per l'i-esima riga: y_i = w^T * x_i
+- definisco un iperpiano nello spazio d-dimensionale; con d numero di attributi

 i pesi che impariamo sono numerosi tanto quanto il numero di feature del dataset

 la predizione (response vector) è combinazione lineare dei pesi imparati con le feature di un data element

-un buon regressore impara dei pesi tali che l'errore di ogni predizione è minimizzato
+un buon regressore impara dei pesi tali che l'errore di ogni predizione rispetto alla label target è minimizzato across the training set

 - con un approccio del tipo Ordinary Least Squares
 - magari anche applicando regularization alla funzione obiettivo

 ## quality of the fitting

-la misura che utilizziamo è il coefficient of determination R^2

-- it compares the fit of the chosen model with that of a horizontal straight line
-- with perfect fitting the numerator of the second term is zero and R^2 = 1
-- if the model does not follow the trend of the data the numerator of the second term can reach or exceed the denominator, and R^2 can also be negative

-we want to have a number that isn't influenced by the dimension of the data
+Possiamo utilizzare MSE o RMSE, ma abbiamo un problema

 - MSE e RMSE sono influenzati dalla dimensione dei dati

-if we consider only the sum of squared residuals we have
+  - consider the sum of squared residuals we have
     - a big value if the values are big
     - a small value if the values are small

-## RMSE vs R^2
+we want to have a number that isn't influenced by the dimension of the data, in questo modo possiamo capire più facilmente la qualità del fitting

+- se è vicino a 1 è buono

+la misura che utilizziamo a questo scopo è il **coefficient of determination R^2**: 1 - SSE/SST

+- it compares the fit of the chosen model with that of a horizontal straight line
+- with perfect fitting the numerator of the second term is zero and R^2 = 1
+- if the model does not follow the trend of the data the numerator of the second term can reach or exceed the denominator
+  - R^2 comincia a diventare minore di uno
+  - R^2 can also be negative

 # Polynomial regression

-what if we have a non linear relationship?
+what if we have a non linear relationship between the predictor variables and the target?

 we want to use linear methods because other ones are computationally expensive

 ## Univariate polynomial regression

+un problema univariato è un problema in cui ho solo una variabile predictor

-we can transform the univariate problem to have more variables, with those variables being the powers x^2, x^3, ...
+se la relazione tra il predictor è il mio target non è lineare, we can transform the univariate problem to have more variables, with those variables being the powers of the predictor: x^2, x^3, ...

 then we can do linear regression

+**NB**: questo è un esempio di feature transformation/engineering, stiamo ottenendo altri attributi trasformando quello che abbiamo già

-there is a substantial difference between this "synthetic" multivariate linear regression and the real one
+**NB**: there is a substantial difference between this "synthetic" multivariate linear regression and the real one

 - here we have an hyperparameter: the degree of the polynomial
-- we can use gridsearch and crossvalidation to choose the degree that best fits the data
+- we can use gridsearch and crossvalidation to choose the degree that best fits the data looking at RMSE or R^2
-  - too low of a degree and we underfit
+  - too low of a degree and we underfit the training data
-  - too high of a degree and we overfit
+  - too high of a degree and we overfit, we learn the noise of the training data

 ## Polynomial Regression Multivariata